A Kid Slid a Lid

 - Skid the lids across a table or smooth floor to find out which lid skids the best.

 - Take turns reading an -id word and then taping it in place around the table.

-- Both players choose a lid to skid and one "kid" gets to choose the -id word to skid the lid toward; the winner of that round is the "kid" who slid his or her lid the closest to the target word.
+- Play a game where both of you choose a lid to skid and one "kid" gets to choose the -id word to skid the lid toward; the winner of each round is the "kid" who slid his or her lid the closest to the target word.

 CCSS.ELA-LITERACY.RF.K.3.B: Associate the long and short sounds with the common spellings (graphemes) for the five major vowels.